iamlostdev/Windows-Post-Install/README.md

-just run this via powershell as administrator
+just run this as administrator